l4rm4nd/VoucherVault/README.md

 The interval, how often items are checked against a potential expiry, is pre-defined (every 10 days) in the Django admin area.
 Here, we are utilizing Django-Celery-Beat + a Redis instance for periodic task execution.
 If you want to adjust the crontab interval, please head over to the admin area at `/admin/django_celery_beat/periodictask/1/change/` (`Periodic Tasks` > `Periodic Expiry Check` > `Crontab Schedule`) and adjust to your liking.

 An item will trigger an expiry notification if the expiry date is within the number of days defined by the environment variable `EXPIRY_THRESHOLD_DAYS`.
 By default, this threshold is set to 30 days.

+## 🔐 Multi-User Setup

+VoucherVault is initialized with a default superuser account named `admin` and a secure auto-generated password.

+This administrative account has full privileges to the Django admin panel, located at `/admin`.
+Therefore, all database model entries can be read and modified by this user.
+Additionally, new user accounts and groups can be freely created too.

+For simplicity, VoucherVault makes use of the default Django authentication scheme for `Superusers` and `Staff Users`.

+> [!CAUTION]
+If you create new users on VoucherVault, you must at least assign the `Staff status` privilege.
+This indicates and ensures that the new user account can use the VoucherVault login area at `/admin`, although not being a superuser with high privileges.

 ## 📷 Screenshots